ucsdwcsng/EdgeRIC-A-real-time-RIC/README.md

 ```bash
 ./iperf_client_ue2.sh
 ```
-If there is an issue with the connection iperf, disable a firewall on Machine 3 and restart the iperf.
+If there is an issue with the iperf connection, disable a firewall on Machine 3 and restart the iperf server and client.
 ```bash
 sudo systemctl stop firewalld
 ```
 When all UEs receive data, start a logging agent to visualize the total throughput of downlinks.
 #### Machine 1 (EPC, eNB) - Terminal 5: RUN Logging Agent
 ```bash
 ./dockerexec_edgeric.sh 0
 ```